bakzonehey/create-your-own-adventure/english/wake-up/vigilante/vigilante.md

 Being the more skillful fighter, you punched him twice and then kicked him once, all in the face.

-But that seems to have little effect on him, he countered with a back-hand swing, and hit you on the side of your head.
+But that seemed to have little effect on him, he countered with a back-hand swing, and hit you on the side of your head.

 The next thing you remember is the strange dream of marshmallow and deserted island.